sjltaylor/coldmod/coldmod-py/README.md

 Minimimal input validation is done.
 For example, we make use of assert to cause runtime exceptions.

+## Cacheing

+* parsing is expensive so trace srcs are cached per file, keyd by a digest of the relative path+contents
+* if the file changes you get a cache miss
+* the cache can be clearedwith the cli
+*

 * Get into the poetry env: `poetry shell`